 “In a nation where more than half of the people arrested for homicide are ultimately set free, there’s a fair chance that some people are being wrongly accused of sexual misconduct by Me Too and Us Too, said Legal Expert Jim Dough, of the Mock Law Firm in Statesboro, Va.

 Both movements are guilty of elevating wealthy victims to a rarefied level which frees them of all personal accountability, according to demographic sociologist Douglas Bachtel of the University of Georgia.
 This dynamic creates a social incentive for people to “cry wolf,” which dilutes the response to real victims, he said.

 “Instead of having high expectations of victims of past abuse, based on their personal experiences, our society has no expectations of them,” Bachtel said.
 “That’s akin to ringing the dinner bell for every sociopath seeking to lift themselves above suspicion.”

-The ranks of Hayek’s alleged victims include The Octomom, professional wannabee Monica Lewinsky, presidential adviser KellyAnne Conway, presidential spokeswoman Sarah Huckabee Sanders, former U.S. Secretary of State Hillary Clinton, and Former Reality TV Stars Heidi Montag and Tila Tequila.
+The ranks of Hayek’s alleged victims include professional wannabee Monica Lewinsky, The Octomom, Jamie Foxx, presidential adviser KellyAnne Conway, presidential spokeswoman Sarah Huckabee Sanders, former U.S. Secretary of State Hillary Clinton, and Former Reality TV Stars Heidi Montag and Tila Tequila.
 They’ve all charged her with making them “feel ugly” and spurring them to engage in regrettable decisions by way of compensation.